akarlsten/Tomato-Meter/README.md

 - [Thing description endpoint](https://tomato-meter.herokuapp.com/thing)
 - [Youtube Recording](https://youtu.be/v0gZ23Ho6Tc)

-If possible we want a public url to visit to check the IoT-thing.

-You need to provide a recording of your thing and how it works.
-Talk about:

-- The thing, hardware
-- Connectivity, how is the thing connected?
-- Integration and UI

 ### Group/individual reflection

 _Your thoughts on the assignment.
 What was hard, what have you learned?
 What could you have done differently?_